 You may dial this number from any phone for free, but make sure you only use it in a case of emergency.

-For more tips on keeping safe while traveling, including how to get non-emergency medical care, read How to Travel Safely in Vancouver, BC.
+Before you leave, read up on tips on keeping safe while traveling, including how to get non-emergency medical care.

 04 of 06